Be Careful (Sparkle song)

-"Be Careful" is a song by American singer Sparkle from her 1998 debut album, Sparkle.
-The song reached number three on the US Billboard Rhythmic Top 40 and number one on the Billboard Hot R&B Airplay chart; it was ineligible to appear on the Hot R&B Singles and Hot 100 charts at the time because it was not released as a commercial single in the US.
-Internationally, "Be Careful" reached number 4 in the Netherlands and number 7 in the United Kingdom.
+"Be Careful" is a song by American singer Sparkle, released as her debut single and as the lead single from her first album, Sparkle (1998).
+The song reached number three on the US Billboard Rhythmic Top 40 chart and number one on the Billboard Hot R&B Airplay chart; it was ineligible to appear on the Hot R&B Singles and Hot 100 charts at the time because it was not released as a commercial single in the US.
+Internationally, "Be Careful" reached number four in the Netherlands and number seven in the United Kingdom.

 Background and promotion

-The video, directed by Kelly, also features Kelly who wrote, produced, and composed this song.
-Five weeks after the song was released it had already been played on the radio more than 40 million times in the US.
-Due to a Billboard rule, the song could not chart on the regular Billboard Hot 100 Singles Chart in America.
-The music video is directed by R. Kelly.
+The video, directed by R. Kelly, also features Kelly who wrote and produced the song.
+Five weeks after the song was released, it had already been played on the radio more than 40 million times in the US.
+Due to a Billboard rule, the song could not chart on the regular Billboard Hot 100 singles chart.
 The video shows a struggling African-American family.